Ethan-Saddler/steam-twitter-bot/README.md

 Unzip Steam_Scraper_Main.zip and put all the contents in the same folder (with chromedriver.exe).
 Then simply run the executable (may require administrator).
 The first time, every game scraped should return in game_sales.txt; however, if you run it again, it will return an accurate update of new games on sale, albeit with them seperated by a key, which is used to split the lines later when formatting an alert outside the text file.

 ## Mac
 Unzip Steam_Scraper_Main.zip and put all the contents in the same folder (with chromedriver.exe).
-Open terminal and type "cd Steam_Scraper_Main".
-Then type "python ./Steam_Scraper_Master.py".
+Open terminal and cd into Steam_Scraper_Main.
+Then type "python Steam_Scraper_Master.py".
 The first time, every game scraped should return in game_sales.txt; however, if you run it again, it will return an accurate update of new games on sale, albeit with them seperated by a key, which is used to split the lines later when formatting an alert outside the text file.